Inside Blog

 Neonics: Poison, Profit, and Policy

 Take a highly toxic pesticide with limited efficacy and bundle it to increase sales.
-Use market power to make neonics the default option for feed crop farmers.
-Somehow convince the U.S. government that this widely dispersed toxin does not need to be monitored or regulated.
-Stand by while myriad species are harmed and the potential for human health risk grows.
+Now it’s the default option for feed crop farmers.
+Neither monitored nor regulated by the government.
+Myriad species are harmed and the potential for human health risk grows.

 Factory farm manure is a pollutant – the valuable fertilizer pretense is wearing thin